Managing Clozapine Patients in Acute Hospitals

 Introduction

-Clozapine is indicated for patients with treatment-resistant schizophrenia or those who have who have experienced severe, untreatable neurological adverse reactions to other antipsychotic agents, including atypical antipsychotics.
 The appropriate use of clozapine in acute care is important as missed doses may result in relapse of psychotic illness and if more than 48 hours has elapsed since the last dose, necessitate re-titration.
 Clozapine may not always appear on the Emergency Care Summary (ECS).
-Clozapine is prescribed and dispensed within the specialist mental health services.
+It should be noted that acute hospital sites do not routinely stock clozapine; it is prescribed and dispensed within the specialist mental health services.
 The following guidance supports the safe and effective management of patients prescribed clozapine admitted to acute hospitals.

 Medicines Reconciliation/Supply

-If the patient has a past diagnosis of schizophrenia or psychosis (including in Parkinson's disease) but there is no antipsychotic listed in the ECS, it is essential to check if the patient is receiving clozapine.
+If the patient has a past diagnosis of schizophrenia or psychosis in Parkinson's disease but there is no antipsychotic listed in the ECS, it is essential to check if the patient is receiving clozapine.
 Use other sources to ensure accurate medicines reconciliation.
 These include:

 - The patient or their carer